 My Approach to Therapy

-I have training in various models of psychotherapy and treatment approaches which allows me to tailor therapy to best meet your goals.
+I have training in various psychotherapy models and treatment approaches which allows me to tailor therapy to best meet your goals.
 Your needs are unique and I am committed to working collaboratively to develop an integrative and personalized treatment that will work best for you.

 My doctoral training emphasized psychodynamic and relational models of therapy, which seek to understand and modify patterns of thoughts, feelings, and behaviors through a deep understanding of one's emotional, familial, and relational history.
 I also have specialized training in Mindfulness-Based therapies, Acceptance and Commitment Therapy (ACT), and Cognitive Behavioral Therapy (CBT), which target unhelpful patterns in thinking through cognitive and behavior interventions.